 McKay destroyed 5/6 of a solar system when he let his hubris get the better of his judgement.

-Nice Job Breaking It, Hero: The Atlantis team woke up the Wraith prematurely when they arrived, who feed on many humans.
-They created Michael, who killed many humans, quite a few of them by using the Hoffan drug that the Atlantis team helped develop three seasons earlier.
-They reprogrammed the Asurans to attack the Wraith... who did so by killing humans (their food).
-Finally, they gave the Lost Tribe the means to defeat the Wraith which — you guessed it — caused the deaths of many of humans.
+Nice Job Breaking It, Hero: The Atlantis team woke up the Wraith prematurely when they arrived, who have since then attempted to eat every living human in the galaxy and are all geared up to go and eat an entire new one thanks to information from, you guessed it, the Atlantis team..
+They created Michael by acting with such cruelty and amorality towards him that you can't help but pity the Omnicidal Maniac, who in turn annihilates entire worlds of humans using the Hoffan drug that the Atlantis team helped develop three seasons earlier.
+They reprogrammed the Asurans to attack the Wraith (against their wishes)... who did so by attempting to wipe out all humans in the galaxy (their food).
+Finally, they gave the Lost Tribe the means to defeat the Wraith which — you guessed it — caused the deaths of so many humans by this point that the death toll is just ridiculous..
 In other words, they are basically responsible for almost every recurring villain in the show.

 Ironically, the Ancients created most of those threats — either accidentally or on purpose — and so it turns out that the second evolution of the Ancients makes the same mistakes as the first.